Robin’s Egg Blue Peanut Butter Easter Eggs (Think Reese’s)

 These Robin’s Egg Blue Peanut Butter Easter eggs are utterly charming to look at and insanely delicious if you like Reese’s Peanut Butter Cups—which I do.

 The color is NOT from food coloring, which is my favorite part.
-The robin’s egg blue combines a little blue spirulina powder and a small amount of matcha.
+The robin’s egg blue combines a little blue spirulina powder with a small amount of matcha.
 Making these blue eggs will not be the last time I use this method to create this color.
-I am already dreaming up a cake for Easter and making a butter cream frosting in this color.
+I am already dreaming up a cake for Easter and making a buttercream frosting in this color.

-The peanut butter filling is very similar to the peanut butter cookie recipe I posted a few weeks ago.
-The peanut butter eggs combined with the white chocolate are then kept in the refrigerator, which is like eating cookie dough.
+The texture and flavor of the peanut butter filling is very similar to the peanut butter cookie recipe I posted a while ago.
+The peanut butter eggs, combined with the white chocolate, are then kept in the refrigerator, which is like eating cookie dough treats.
 In a good way!

-A few helpful things to know before you get started with these chocolate peanut butter eggs:
+A few helpful things to know before you get started with these homemade peanut butter eggs:

 1. You’ll want to chill the peanut butter mixture for about 30 minutes before molding it into egg shapes.
 Chilling the peanut butter mixture will make it easier to shape the eggs.
 Once the mixture has reached room temperature, the eggs will start to lose their shape.

 2. Once you’ve formed the peanut butter mixture into an egg shape, you’ll want to freeze the eggs for at least an hour.
-When you dip the frozen eggs into the melted chocolate, the chocolate will harden much more quickly and there will be less pooling of the chocolate underneath the egg form as the chocolate hardens.
+When you dip the cold peanut butter eggs into the melted chocolate, the chocolate will harden much more quickly, and there will be less pooling of the chocolate underneath the egg form as the chocolate hardens.

 You’ll need a few kitchen tools for this easy recipe